Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

  #### Form
  * The form pushed left on small devices.
 I removed the width of 400px, which helped and then targeted the media query on larger devices.

+ * Added clearer instructions on the form inputs, so they were not confusing.

+ * I also changed the pattern instructions in the html as it had blocked very simple inputs like two words.

  #### Home Page
  * I had a link to the recipes which allowed the user to bypass login and register.
 I removed this from the site.